ros-industrial-attic/reuleaux/README.md

 The launch file also shows the motoman robot with joint_state_publisher, so you can validate the results.
 So you must have motoman_mh5_support package before you run the launch file.

+The create_maps file generates and saves a databse of the reachability of robot with reachable poses, sphere locations and reachability index.

+You have to have libhdf5 to run the database. sudo apt-get install libhdf5-serial-dev

+The create_capability_map filr generates and saves a database of capability of the robot, with cone and sphere representation.